captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 Good.
 ---
 ## OLIVER:
-Are you really feeling hetter?
+Are you really feeling better?
 ---
 ## ANNA:
 Yes.